Sydney-Informatics-Hub/hello-nextflow/docs/session1/06_process.md

 The output of the `SAYHELLO` process is a text file called `output.txt`.

-In the next step of the pipeline, we will add a new process named convert `CONVERTTOUPPER` that will convert all of the lower case letters in this file to a uppercase letters and save them as a new file.
+In the next step of the pipeline, you will add a new process named convert `CONVERTTOUPPER` that will convert all of the lower case letters in this file to a uppercase letters and save them as a new file.

 The `CONVERTTOUPPER` process will follow the same structure as the `SAYHELLO` process: